stuntrally/stuntrally3/docs/Materials.md

 In this quite advanced material, 2 extra maps are added.
 First `detail_diffuse0` map multiplying regular `diffuse` map.
 Other `mode` variants are possible, all inside `@piece` in [this shader file](../data/Hlms/Pbs/Any/Main/200.BlendModes_piece_ps.any).
-The `scale"` is UV coords multiplier, it means that detail map will repeat 12 times more.
+The `scale` is UV coords multiplier, it means that detail map will repeat 12 times more.
 There is also `offset` which just gets added to UV coords.

 Great for adding smaller scale detail like scratches, etc.